lemingshen/PolyU-Survival/docs/source/research/reimbursement.rst

       Funding information example

    .. note::
       If you are applying for **COMP conference grant**, fill ``Account to be charged`` with ``Student Conference Grant``.
-If the amount claimed exceeds the balance of your **COMP conference grant**, the exceeded part should only be your supervisor's own funding (*e.g.*, MRS).
-Please ask your supervisor to negotiate which funding to be charged.
-After all the information is filled and endorsed by your supervisor, you can stick the supervisor's electronic signature in the form.
+If the amount claimed exceeds the balance of your **COMP conference grant**, the exceeded part should only be the supervisor's own funding (*e.g.*, MRS).
+Please ask the supervisor to negotiate which funding to be charged.
+After all the information is filled and endorsed by the supervisor, you can stick the supervisor's electronic signature in the form.
 * Finally, convert the ``doc`` file to **PDF**.